 - Dental Implants: The most popular technique for replacing teeth today involves inserting a titanium dental implant into the jawbone below the gum line.
 Contrary to dentures, which rest on top of the gums, implants require only a minor surgical operation to place the implant into the jaw bone before an artificial tooth is attached to the top to restore your teeth’s appearance.
-Drs.
-Savabi and Paluch can place single-stage implants thanks to the newest developments in dental implant technology.
+Dr. Savabi can place single-stage implants thanks to the newest developments in dental implant technology.

 Oral Surgery in Greenwood

 At Madison Ave Dental, we continuously work to provide the best surgical care in a caring, welcoming setting.
 We will spend extra time to fully explain the concerns, advantages, and available treatments to you and address any of your questions thoroughly.
 Knowing that your comfort is of the utmost importance, we will give you attentive and convenient postoperative treatment.
 Schedule an appointment today or call (317) 881-4305.